MisoAI/miso-wordpress-plugin/README.md

 * Register `save_post` actions to cascade update or deletion to your Miso catalog.
 * Add menu pages to your WordPress admin panel to set your API key and perform data sync actions.
 * Offer WP-CLI commands to perform data sync actions.

+## Instructions

+Set up your data integration in the following steps:

+1. Install and activate this plugin.
+2. Go to the Miso AI > Settings menu page in your WordPress admin panel.
+3. Enter your API key and click the "Save Changes" button.
+4. Go to the Miso AI > Posts menu page and click the "Sync Posts" button to sync all your posts to your Miso catalog.